Week 1: Introduction to Human-AI Interaction

 New assignment: Assignment 5 Vision with GANs

-Final Project Released: Make something cool & interactive with AI/ML
+New Final Project Released: Make something cool or write something awesome!

 November 26th Thanksgiving Break; no class or normal office hours